ppedrot/logrel-digamma/README.md

 Definitions
 --------

-The abstract syntax tree of terms is in [Ast](https://ppedrot.github.io/quote-mltt-lics24/coqdoc/LogRel.AutoSubst.Ast.html), the declarative typing and conversion predicates are in [DeclarativeTyping](https://ppedrot.github.io/quote-mltt-lics24/coqdoc/LogRel.DeclarativeTyping.html), reduction is in [UntypedReduction](https://ppedrot.github.io/quote-mltt-lics24/coqdoc/LogRel.UntypedReduction.html).
+The abstract syntax tree of terms is in [Ast](https://anonymous.4open.science/w/logrel-digamma-4984/coqdoc/LogRel.AutoSubst.Ast.html), the declarative typing and conversion predicates are in [DeclarativeTyping](https://anonymous.4open.science/w/logrel-digamma-4984/coqdoc/LogRel.DeclarativeTyping.html), reduction is in [UntypedReduction](https://anonymous.4open.science/w/logrel-digamma-4984/coqdoc/LogRel.UntypedReduction.html).

-The logical relation is defined with respect to a generic notion of typing, given in [GenericTyping](https://ppedrot.github.io/quote-mltt-lics24/LogRel.GenericTyping.html).
+The logical relation is defined with respect to a generic notion of typing, given in [GenericTyping](https://anonymous.4open.science/w/logrel-digamma-4984/LogRel.GenericTyping.html).

 Proofs
 ----------

-The toplevel results are exposed in a standalone file [Main](https://ppedrot.github.io/quote-mltt-lics24/coqdoc/LogRel.Main.html).

-The logical relation is defined in [LogicalRelation](https://ppedrot.github.io/quote-mltt-lics24/coqdoc/LogRel.LogicalRelation.html).
+The logical relation is defined in [LogicalRelation](https://anonymous.4open.science/w/logrel-digamma-4984/coqdoc/LogRel.LogicalRelation.html).
 It is first defined component by component, before the components are all brought together by inductive `LR` at the end of the file.
-The fundamental lemma of the logical relation, saying that every well-typed term is reducible, is in [Fundamental](https://ppedrot.github.io/quote-mltt-lics24/coqdoc/LogRel.Fundamental.html).
+The fundamental lemma of the logical relation, saying that every well-typed term is reducible, is in [Fundamental](https://anonymous.4open.science/w/logrel-digamma-4984/coqdoc/LogRel.Fundamental.html).

-Injectivity and no-confusion of type constructor, and subject reduction, are proven in [TypeConstructorsInj](https://ppedrot.github.io/quote-mltt-lics24/coqdoc/LogRel.TypeConstructorsInj.html).

-Consistency and canonicity are derived in [Consequences](https://ppedrot.github.io/quote-mltt-lics24/coqdoc/LogRel.Consequences.html).